Convert J2K to RAD

 The RAD file extension, associated with the Radiance software suite, stands for Radiance Scene Description.
 It is used to describe materials and geometry for lighting simulations and rendering programs.
 Developed by Greg Ward at Lawrence Berkeley National Laboratory, Radiance employs ray tracing and an octree data structure for accurate lighting calculations.
 RAD files are ASCII text files that must be compiled into an octree before rendering.

-Wait a few moments for the converter to complete its job, then download your RAD file.
+Give the converter a few seconds, then download your RAD file.